 Promoting British Values at St Thomas More Catholic Primary School

-The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
-The government set out its definition of British values in the 2011 Prevent Strategy and these values have been reiterated by the Prime Minister this year.
+The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+The government set out its definition of British values in the 2011 Prevent Strategy.

 At St Thomas More Catholic Primary School these values are reinforced regularly and in the following ways:

 Democracy is richly embedded within the school.
 Pupils have the opportunity to have their voices heard through our pupil elected School Council, pupil questionnaires, being part of planning meetings for their provision, by being House Captains and part of one of four House teams within the school, who take responsibility for supporting charities.
 Our positive school behaviour and values policies involve rewards and consequences; this is shared through all aspects of school life and also shared and consulted with children, parents, carers, staff and governors.

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school collective worship time.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 The schools’ behaviour policy and strategy reinforces this through the implementation of our collectively-agreed therapeutic approach to behaviour management.